 R. Schalek, D. Lee, N. Kasthuri, A. Suissa-Peleg, T.R.
 Jones, V. Kaynig, D. Haehn, H. Pfister, D. Cox, J.W.
 Lichtman: Imaging a 1 mm 3 Volume of Rat Cortex Using a MultiBeam SEM, Microscopy and Microanalysis, 2016.

-The automatic classification of cells and connections is far from perfect.
-Humans are needed to double-check the results.
-This task is called proofreading.
-In 2014, we published Dojo, an interactive proofreading software that enables proofreading for untrained individuals recruited from all walks of life.
+Currently, the automatic classification of cells and connections is far from absolute.
+Humans are still needed to double-check the results and this task is called proofreading.
+In 2014 we published Dojo, which is an interactive proofreading software that enables proofreading for untrained individuals recruited from all walks of life.

 The Dojo proofreading software to fix automatic labelings

 All of the results and data that have been gathered from the published user study can be found in The Proofreading Benchmark.

 We found that the majority of time during interactive proofreading is spent looking for errors.

 We discovered that the majority of time spent during interactive proofreading is looking for errors.
 To reduce this, we developed the Guided Proofreading system.
 The artificial intelligence within our system suggests potential errors and corrections to a user thus speeding up the proofreading task.
 Our results have demonstrated our trained classifier is also able to perform proofreading automatically up to a certain threshold.
 For increased performance, the Guided Proofreading user interface simplifies error correction by humans to a yes/no decision (see video on the left).